Chtho1y/Chtho1y/README.md

 ## Hi there 👋

 👨 I'm Chtholy, Xu (徐望乔), an innovator, design hacker, programmer, and designer.
-Partner and COO at SakuraBand(ShangHai) Technology, founder of Mixlab Unbounded Community, and initiator of the AGIUI organization.
+Partner and COO at SakuraBand Technology, founder of Mixlab Unbounded Community, and initiator of the AGIUI organization.
 I studied at Fudan University and am currently on a leave of absence to pursue entrepreneurship.

 🔥 **Focus Areas**: Interdisciplinary Studies, AIGC, XR, Spatial Design, Brand Design, Developer & Designer Community